 2. Search metadata

-Metadata tables are stored as regular tibble
+Metadata tables are stored as regular tibbles so you can

 start inspecting them by simply viewing them in RStudio.
 For example,